 Can affect the brand negatively

-Customers who purchased early can feel 'ripped off' when the same product is offered at a reduced price.
+Customers who purchase early can feel 'ripped off' when the same product is offered at a reduced price.
 This can create a negative image.
 Some early Sony Playstation 3 adopters feel they've been cheated.
 Companies engaged in price skimming could be considered greedy or manipulative, highlighting the fact that all companies or all products should not use price skimming.

 Competition takes advantage